Alexis-Marion/Sequential-trait-evolution-sharks/README.md

 `used script (SecSSE_Reproduction, SecSSE_Body-size)`

-<p align="justify"> Accounting for trait effect is subject to numerous methodological biases (sources).
+<p align="justify"> Accounting for trait effect is subject to numerous methodological biases (Beaulieu and Donoghue, 2013).
 Indeed, SSE models can falsely indicate an effect of the focal trait on diversification.
-Models with hidden traits, such as SECSSE (sources) or HISSE can account for hidden variables in trait-dependant diversification.
+Models with hidden traits, such as SECSSE (Herrera-Alsina et al., 2019) or HISSE (Beaulieu and O'Meara, 2016) can account for hidden variables in trait-dependant diversification.
 Here we use SECSSE to detect :
 1 - an effect of the trait on diversification,
 2 - the possible existence of other hidden variables in our dataset (the other variable of the trait-syndrome variable). </p>